..Frankie Pangilinan sparks an important discussion on rape victim-blaming

 – rape culture is real and a product of this precise line of thinking, where the behavior is normalized, particularly by men.

-– the way anyone dresses should not be deemed as ‘opportunity’ to sexually assault them. ever.
+– the way anyone dresses is not an ‘opportunity’ to sexually assault them. ever.

 – calling me hija will not belittle my point. https://t.co/bLbtEDVGBn